tonyskapunk/yctf/docs/adding-flags.md

 func getFlag99(c *gin.Context) {
     // Get the flag details.
 These are pulled from the flags.json file. f, err := getFlag(99)
-    // If we were unable to get the flag from teh json file, we return an error if err != nil {
+    // If we were unable to get the flag from the json file, we return an error if err != nil {
 		log.Fatal(err)
     }